system76/docs/content/windows.md

 The virtual machine will be presented through a window, and can be interacted with similarly to any other application.

-> **NOTE:** that the virtual machine window will capture the keyboard input (The mouse is automatically captured or released depending on whether it's currently on top of the virtual machine window or not).
+> **NOTE:** the virtual machine window will capture the keyboard input (The mouse is automatically captured or released depending on whether it's currently on top of the virtual machine window or not).
 If the input is currently captured, and you need to send input to the desktop (or a window outside of your virtual machine window), you'll need to tap the Right-hand `CTRL` first, which will release the keyboard from the Virtual machine, and allow it to work in the desktop again.
 Clicking inside of the Virtual Machine window will re-enable the keyboard capture.

 ### Add Network Printer